artrugh/javascript_basis/README.md

 # JavaScript

-The basis of javascript is covered here.
-A deep comprehension of how javascript works and what happens under the hood.
+The basis of JavaScript is covered here.
+A deep comprehension of how JavaScript works and what happens under the hood.

 However, we really recommend u to search yourself in the browser and keep learning more and deeper about Js.